IPCS INCHEM Home

 Chemical dangers

 Reacts with water.
-This produces acid.
+This produces heat and acid.

 Formula: C9H12O3 / CH3C6H9(CO)2O